fatih/stopwatch/README.md

 // get elapsed duration at any time duration := s.ElapsedTime()
-// some work ... another elasped time duration2 := s.ElapsedTime()
+// some work ... another elapsed time duration2 := s.ElapsedTime()

 // create a new stopwatch, but do not start immediately